I’ve discovered the quick and easy solution to every single problem in life. The ONE THING we’re all looking for. Our human SUPERPOWER.

 The thing that catches what you think and how you feel and then decides what you are going to think and feel?

-The only thing that can do all that is our mind–awareness of our mind.
+The only thing that can do all that is our mind-awareness — the awareness OF our own mind and how it works.

 Mindfulness, then, is our true superpower.
 It’s the one thing at the bottom of every action, every thought, every feeling, and our entire being.